0ku/CPP-Chess/README.md

 # CPP-Chess
-This project was completly done entirely within the Replit IDE alongside two friends of mine.
-As a result, all the code found in this repository was ported over.
+This project was completely developed within the Replit IDE alongside two friends of mine.
+As a result, all the code found in this repository is the final version ported over.